 At the end of the current fiscal year, the Charter School reported a positive balance in the unrestricted net position.
-The Charter School's net position increased by \$2,117,123 primarily as a result of a land donation recorded as a capital contribution.
+The Charter School's net position increased by \$111,592 during the current fiscal year.

 Key elements of this increase are shown in the table on the following page.